Dynamic Equilibrium with Insider Information and General Uninformed Agent Utility: Introduction

 The paper is organized as follows.
-Section \ref{S:setup} presents the model, main assumptions and equilibrium definitions.
-Section \ref{S:gen_U_arb_w} precisely states the optimal investment problems.
-Section \ref{S:MR} states the main result, and derives the equilibrium clearing condition central to the analysis.
+Section \ref{S:setup} presents the model and main assumptions.
+Section \ref{S:gen_U_arb_w} states the optimal investment problems and defines notions of equilibrium.
+Section \ref{S:MR} states the main result, and formally derives the equilibrium clearing condition central to the analysis.
 Section \ref{S:clear_solve} constructs solutions to the market clearing condition at the signal realization level.
 Section \ref{S:PCE} establishes the existence of a PCE and Section \ref{S:DNREE} shows the PCE is a DNREE.
 Section \ref{S:asympt} identifies prices when $U$ has CRRA utility as the risk aversion tends to zero and infinity.
-Section \ref{S:EX} contains an example when the terminal payoff is that of a Geometric Brownian motion.
-Short proofs are in the main text, while longer proofs are in Appendices A-D.
+Section \ref{S:EX} contains an example when the terminal payoff is that of a geometric Brownian motion.
+Appendix \ref{AS:init_enlarge} contains results on initially enlarged filtrations from \cite[Online Appendix]{MR4192554} for ease of reference.
+Short proofs are in the main text, while longer proofs are in Appendices \ref{AS:gen_U_arb_w} -- \ref{AS:asympt}.